kshitijanand36/My-personal-Website/README.md

 # My-personal-Website

-This is a website which I learned to develop in my webd course.
-It is built using CSS and HTML.
+A website developed using HTML5 and CSS3.